-Bruges and Ghent count as the historic gem cities of Belgium.
-Both offer visitors a similar medieval backdrop, enchanting cobbled streets, captivating canal tours, 360° Belfry views and waffles galore.
+Both Bruges and Ghent count as the historic gem cities of Belgium.
+Both offer visitors a similar medieval backdrop, enchanting cobbled streets, captivating canal tours, 360° Belfry views, and Belgian waffles galore.
 Yet both Belgian cities are very different in character and atmosphere.
 So, which one should you should visit if you’re short on time during your trip to Belgium: Ghent or Bruges?
 The answer strongly depends on what you’re looking for in a city break or day trip.
-Let’s have a look at both cities’ attractions and uniqueness.

 You’re in expert hands, by the way.
-We were born and raised in Ghent, still live just a stone’s throw away, and have visited Bruges on countless occasions.
+We were born and raised in Ghent and, to this day, live in the suburbs.
+Plus, we visit Bruges several times a year.
 So, you can rest assured that you’ll know everything there is to know about Bruges and Ghent after reading this article.

 Visiting Bruges, Belgium

 Arriving in Bruges or Brugge as it’s known in Flemish, feels like stepping into a fairytale.
-The medieval houses with their step-gable, the canals that criss-cross the city, the rhythm of clip-clopping horse hooves and the many sumptuous treats on display in the chocolate shops aligning the cobbled streets.
+The medieval houses with their step-gable, the canals that crisscross the city, the rhythm of clip-clopping horse hooves, and the many sumptuous treats on display in the chocolate shops aligning the cobbled streets.
 Let’s have a look at some of the best attractions in Bruges.

-- Take a canal tour to learn all about Bruges glorious past and see the city from a different angle.
+- Take a canal tour to learn all about Bruges’ glorious past and see the city from a different angle.
 Or go for this combined canal and walking tour.

 - Soak in the atmosphere at the Markt or Market Square, the heart of Bruges aligned with pastel-colored stepped gable houses.
 The historic city center is a designated UNESCO World Heritage site.